SimaoQuintela/CCPL2G01/README.md

 · A96463 - Hugo Rocha <br/>
 · A97369 - Tiago Guedes <br/>
 · A97610 - Nuno Costa <br/>
-· A97614 - Samuel Vasconcelos
+· A97614 - Samuel Vasconcelos <br/>

+Classificação final: 17